Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Introduction

-The basic concept of semi-supervised learning involves using large amounts of unlabelled data to learn better representations from a small labelled set.
-While a few studies have focused on semi-supervised learning in FER \cite{florea2020margin,kurup2019semi}, many recent prominent methods originally proposed in general computer vision literature have not been explored in this context.
-In our recent work \cite{acii2022}, we investigated and benchmarked the performance of the several popular semi-supervised learning methods for FER.
-However, our previous study only focused on semi-supervised FER with in-distribution (ID) unlabelled sets.
-Yet, real-world scenarios often require dealing with unlabelled sets that are out-of-distribution (OOD) and diverse.
+In the context of FER, we identify the following open research problems regarding SSL: (1) While a few prior studies have explored the ID SSL in the context of FER, no prior works have explored the OOD SSL or unconstrained SSL in FER.
+(2) Many recent prominent methods originally proposed in general computer vision literature have not been explored in this context.
+In our recent work \cite{acii2022}, we investigated and benchmarked the performance of several popular semi-supervised learning methods for FER.
+However, our previous study only focused on the ID SSL.